Ashutosh-Maurya-87/beginner_python/Python/read.md

       If the indentation is not correct we will endup with IndentationError error.

+# Predefine Functions --------------
    print -> this is a function (predefined) input -> predefined function in python

 def -> def keyword indecate we are defining a function